 Dear Friends of St. John,

 Thanks to all the annual and memorial gifts shared, St. John continues to be a place of spiritual encouragement and comfort, natural beauty, and historic importance.
 Gifts of any size are vital to the maintenance of this beloved place.
-We invite you to consider making a contribution to St. John.
-This coming year, we anticipate painting the exterior of St. John, continuing restoration work on the oldest gravestones, and possibly planting more trees.
+We invite you to consider making a contribution to St. John with the enclosed envelope.
+This coming year, we will undertake the window replacement as well as continue the historic preservation of headstones.
 We welcome questions, suggestions, and feedback in relation to the care of St. John's property.

 A 2016 revised and updated edition of the St. John Lutheran Cemetery Survey and index for burial plots are still available for $10.00 (plus shipping) by contacting the Holy Trinity Church office at 276-228-2171.